Telvine Learn

 Start with the plugin, not the harness.
 The plugin is the installed product users choose, version, and trust.
 A Skill is one task-specific capability inside that plugin.
 A useful plugin may also contain MCP config, connectors, hooks, agents, commands, assets, or app integrations.

 The goal is to build the plugin once, then deploy it through harness-specific adapters.
 Codex wants a .codex-plugin/ package.
 Microsoft 365 Copilot Cowork wants a Microsoft 365 app package.
-Claude wants a .claude-plugin/ package.
+Claude wants a .claude-plugin/ package with a manifest plus default component directories.
 OpenClaw and Hermes Agent expose richer plugin extension points for tools, Skills, providers, hooks, commands, integrations, and runtime components.
 Other tools may only expose SKILL.md directories.
-Telvine should be the source-of-truth workspace that keeps the product, components, versions, and telemetry consistent across all of them.
+Telvine should be the source-of-truth workspace that keeps the product, components, versions, directories, and telemetry consistent across all of them.

 1. Pick the plugin product